Bhimjee Parikh: Life

 Bhimji Parekh was the son of Tulsidas Parekh.
-At various times Bhimji Parekh worked as broker for the East India Company, as a money lender, and as a printer.
+At various times Bhimji Parekh worked as a broker for the East India Company, as a money lender, and as a printer.
 For services to the company, Parekh was awarded a medal and chain of gold worth 150 shillings in 1683.

 A notable incident in Parekh's life occurred when religious persecution in Surat had become unbearable; he organised and led a boycott by Hindu banias against Aurangzeb.
 Over 800 merchants left Surat en masse.
 The boycott was successful and in December 1669, they returned to Surat upon promises of religious tolerance.
 Not many years later, Parekh would play a central role in the exodus of hundreds of Hindu banias from Surat to Bombay.

 His grandson married a Jain lady.
 Parekh's family then adopted the Jainism.
 Parekh died in 1686 and left two under-aged sons, Vanmalidas and Shankardas, who would play an important part in the business life of Surat.

-The Printing Press
+The printing press

 In 1674–75, a printing press had been brought to the island of Bombay for the first time.
 In the fifth session of the All India Library Conference in Mumbai in 1942, K. M. Munshi claimed that this printing press had been sold to Bhimji Parekh by Shivaji.
 However, no evidence was found to support this claim.
-Correspondence between Bhimji Parekh and the East India Company indicate that Bhimji had imported the press on his own initiative.
+Correspondence between Bhimji Parekh and the East India Company indicates that Bhimji had imported the press on his own initiative.
 In a letter from Surat to the East India Company dated 9 January 1670: